Carlos Manuel de Céspedes y Quesada: Early life and career

-He was the son of Carlos Manuel de Céspedes and Ana Maria de Quesada y Loynaz.
-He was a twin with his sister Gloria Dolores.
-He was also a distant cousin of Perucho Figueredo.
+De Céspedes was the son of Cuban revolutionary hero Carlos Manuel de Céspedes and Ana Maria de Quesada y Loynaz, born as a twin with his sister Gloria Dolores.
+The younger de Céspedes was also a distant cousin of Perucho Figueredo.
 In 1915, he married Laura Bertini y Alessandri, an Italian, first in Rome and then later again at City Hall in New York City by Mayor John Purroy Mitchel.
-They had one child together, the daughter Alba de Céspedes.
+They had one daughter together, Alba de Céspedes.

 He was educated first in New York City until 1885, when his mother took him and his twin sister to Germany.
 He later earned degrees in international law and diplomacy from the Collège Stanislas in Paris, France.

 In 1895, he returned to Cuba and from 1895 to 1898 he fought in the War of Independence, becoming a teniente coronel (lieutenant colonel) and the revolutionary post of governor of the Province of Santiago de Cuba.

 Former Cuban embassy and residence of Carlos Manuel de Céspedes y Quesada in Washington, D.C.